James Outman Player Props: Dodgers vs. Blue Jays

 James Outman At The Plate

-- Outman has had at least one RBI in 25.0% of his games this year (23 of 92), with two or more RBI nine times (9.8%).
-He has also accounted for three or more of his team's runs in five contests.
+- In 24 games this year (25.8%), Outman has picked up an RBI, and in nine of those games (9.7%) he had more than one.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.